smarras79/Jexpresso/README.md

 More are already implemented but currently only in individual branches.
 They will be added to master after proper testing.

 ## Plotting
-For plotting we rely on `PlotlyJS`.
+For plotting we rely on [Makie](https://github.com/MakieOrg/Makie.jl).
 If you want to use a different package, modify ./src/io/plotting/jplots.jl accordinly.

 ## Contacts